Two people sat on a boat adjusting diving equipment.

 Diving experience

-As part of initial training divers usually complete four or five open water dives, in addition to this we would ask for ten dives, five of which need to be in UK (cold) waters in a drysuit.
-The most recent of which would need to be during the month prior to your HSE SCUBA Course.
+As part of recreational training divers usually complete four or five open water dives.
+In addition to this we ask students to complete a further ten dives, of which five should be completed using a drysuit.
+The most recent prerequisite dive needs to be completed during the month prior to your HSE SCUBA course.

 HSE diving medical

-Divers must have a valid certificate of fitness to dive under the Diving at Work Regulation 1997, which is issued by an Approved Medical Examiner of Divers (AMED).
-Should you feel you have anything in your medical history that may prevent diving we would suggest you speak to/complete the medical prior to undertaking any prerequisite training.
+Divers must have a valid certificate of fitness to dive under the Diving at Work Regulation 1997, which must be issued by an Approved Medical Examiner of Divers (AMED) and not a regular GP.
+HSE diving medicals are thorough, cost between £150–£200, and are valid for a year.

 Diving equipment